thonglamhai/data-visualization-dashboard/README.md

 - Show the trend of house prices across Canada in the last 40 years (table housing_price_index).
   - According to the sheet `House Price Index`, the chart shows that the House Price index keeps going up over the last 40 years.
 It has some decrease at some years but overall is increasing.
 - Compare the trend after 2005 with actual benchmark prices in table real_estate_prices to see if there are any differences.
-  - According to the result in sheet `Housing Price Trend by Year - Actual`, it shows that the actual benchmark and the index are on the same trend.
-Which is the actual price is keep going up over the years.
+  - According to the result in sheet `Housing Price Index vs Actual Benchmark`, it shows that the actual benchmark and the index are on the same trend.
 - Compare this trend with the trend of office prices.
 Which one is getting more expensive, faster?
-  - The office price is going up too, even at higher percentage (46% compare to 42% of housing) as shown in the sheet `HPI vs Office Index`
+  - The office price is going up too, even at higher percentage (182.8% compare to 155.4% of housing) as shown in the sheet `House Price vs Office`
 - Create a heatmap of Canada with current house prices for each available district.
-  - The heatmap of Canada with current house prices (the latest date is Sep, 2020) shows in the sheet `House price by District Heatmap`
+  - The heatmap of Canada with current house prices (the latest date is Sep, 2020) shows in the sheet `House Price Heat Map`
 - Are the price differences between different districts increasing?
   - The price from difference district are increasing.
-As show in the sheet `Price from difference`, the increasing in Edmonton is lower than Calgary, for example.
+As show in the sheet `House Price District`, the increasing in Edmonton is lower than Calgary, for example.
 - Compare the trend of house prices with earnings. *In case you want to plot monthly salary, be aware that the earnings value is per week.
-    - Even though the weekly salary earning keep increasing, the percentage of increase is still lower than the house price increase (45% compare to 63%) in the sheet `Earning vs House Price`
+    - Even though the weekly salary earning keep increasing, the percentage of increase is still lower than the house price increase (45% compare to 63%) in the sheet `House Price vs Earnings`
 - Did people spend more of their earnings in 2014 than they did in 2001?
     - No. The absolute value is higher but the percentage to their earning is the same.
-Considering the inflation, people actually do not spend more than they did in 2001
+Considering the inflation, people actually do not spend more than they did in 2001 as shown in `Earnings vs Spendings`
 - There were several economic crises in the world in the last 40 years, including these four: Black Monday (1987), Recession (early 1990s), dot com bubble (2000 - 2002), Financial crisis (2007 - 2009).
 Show the effect of these crises on:
   - Earnings
     - It actually had very slight impact to the earnings